brucedkyle/architectures/docs/sustainability/inventory.md

 - _Timeliness_ defines a set of actions that can be taken when products expire, but that may be still have some benefit.
 For example, seasonality of clothing can be warehoused until the following year.

 For more information about the solution details on this scenario, see [Inventory Optimisation - Product timeliness](timeliness.md).

-## Inventory management &dash; Last mile delivery

-If the last mile promise to delivery is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.

-If last mile tracking information is incorrect, a product arrives late, is damaged, or is never delivered, there’s a good chance that the customer will shop with a competitor next time.

-## Inventory management &dash; Perfect / Imprefect order

-Inventory may not be on hand or in a different location than expected.
-Multiple and partial shipments may be able to solve many customer requests.

-The business can respond to the imperfect order and increase customer responsiveness with:

-- Intelligent promising
-- Optmization user expectations with improved demand forecasting
-- Automated responses

-For more information and solution details on this scenario, see [Inventory management &dash; Perfect/Imperfect order](./inventorymanagement.md)

 ## Overview